rafaelromao/qmk_firmware/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md

 - Activating both lower and raise layers activates the functions layer.
 - Activating both navigation and mouse layers activates the maintenance layer.
 - On the navigation and mouse layers, you find Esc in the Q key and Enter in the P key.
-- Tab is present on both sides of the navigation and mouse layers, allowing easy access to gui/alt+tab.
+- Tab is present on the left side of the navigation and mouse layers, allowing easy access to gui/alt+tab.
 - Combos allow easy access to ENTER (JKL), ESC (SDF), TAB (WER or UIO) and single hand operations (Swap hands or activate another layer).
 - Tap dance allows using dot or comma as decimal separator, as well as backspace, with the numpad, in the lower layer.